Wahib-eng/NEU-DET_YOLO11/README.md

 # NEU-DET_YOLO11
-In this project , I trained the NEU-DET dataset using yolo11 algorithm.
+In this project , I trained the NEU-DET dataset using yolo11m algorithm.
-I downloaded the dataset from an article which it has even annotations of the photos.
+I downloaded the dataset from Nourth Eastern University website which it has even annotations of the photos so it saves alot of time.
-After training the this dataset it gives a nice result to detect different types of detects on metal surfaces.
+After training the dataset, it gives a nice result to detect different types of defects on surfaces.

 The data set has 6 classes, here are some examples for the results: